 I could live on Tex-Mex.
-I love books (mostly non-fiction), because I’m a nerd and always in research mode.
+I love books (mostly non-fiction), because I’m a nerd, an Enneagram 5 (I think), and always in research mode.
 I’d choose to live in a long baggy sweater with leggings as the all-occasion outfit of choice if the weather and wardrobe afforded it.

 Confession: My kids don’t eat enough fruits and vegetables.
 After lots of experimentation, I created a killer smoothie recipe that gets them 4 or more servings in one glass.
-(Come on.
-Every victory counts!
+(Every victory counts!
 Can I get a witness?)

 Those close to me know I’m extremely silly and have been known to get just a tad slap happy after a certain hour.
 And for me, there’s not a whole lot better than sitting down with hot coffee and a dear friend to chat about life, love, the goodness of God, and all the crazy stuff in between.

 Why are you so passionate about this idea of cultivating a home from the inside out?